maxfischer2781/bootpeg/docs/source/peg_precedence.rst

     Use choice ordering for precedence, and
     left-/right-recursion for left-/right-associativity.

-.. [#pika] Such use of left-recursion is only possible due to `bootpeg`'s
+.. [#pika] This use of left-recursion is only possible with left-recursive PEG parsers,
+           like `bootpeg`'s :term:`Pika Parser`.
-           :term:`Pika Parser`.
-Regular PEG parsers do not support such grammars/rules.
+           Regular PEG parsers do not support such grammars/rules and require rewriting.